Highland Park Independent School District: Hyer

 From 1947-1949, yet another elementary was built: Hyer Elementary School, which opened for classes in January 1949.
 The building would have opened in 1941 if not for a steel shortage caused by World War II which delayed the construction.
 The Hyer Elementary School building was designed by architect Mark Lemmon and cost $408,000.
 Hyer Elementary School was named after Dr. Robert Stewart Hyer, a pioneer in education in Texas and the president of Southwestern University in Georgetown, Texas, from 1898 to 1911.
 Dr. Hyer is also well known for helping to found nearby Southern Methodist University and serving as its first president from 1911 to 1920.
 Newton L. Manning was the first principal of Hyer and frequently brought chickens, goats, and other animals to entertain the students.
-Following the approval of the 2015 bond package, Hyer Elementary School will be torn down and rebuilt beginning in the summer of 2019.
+Following the approval of the 2015 bond package, Hyer Elementary School was torn down and rebuilt, opening in 2019.

 The HPISD administration decided that the new Hyer will only have two stories instead of three after members of the community expressed opposition to a three-story design.

 Michael M. Boone Elementary

-In 2017 following a $361.4 million bond package approval which funded its land purchase and building, the most recent elementary school building between Wentwood Drive and Northwest Highway was added; the three-story building will house students from the other four existing elementary schools on a rotational basis until renovations are completed on the four campuses.
+In 2017 following a $361.4 million bond package approval which funded its land purchase and building, the most recent elementary school building between Wentwood Drive and Northwest Highway was added.
 The building currently serves as the home of the University Park Elementary School for the 2017–2018 school year.
 Because it was the first new school to be built in HPISD in nearly 70 years, much thought went into the design of the school.
 Key elements included larger classrooms, flexible group learning spaces, an underground parking garage, and an exterior appearance that mimicked that of the existing HPISD schools.
-It took from 20 June 2016 until August 2017 to complete the construction.
+Construction started in 2016, and was completed in 2017.
 Balfour Beatty Construction served as general contractor for the building process.